CPS-IT/frontend-asset-handler/docs/usage/cli-config-assets.md

 Define the path to the assets configuration file.

+> [!NOTE]
-> :warning: In previous versions, configuration could also be added to the `composer.json`
+> In previous versions, configuration could also be added to the `composer.json` file.
-> file.
-This is no longer possible.
+> This is no longer possible.
 You need to define all settings in a separate file
 > and pass it via this command option.

 * Required: **yes**